giovanni-iannaccone/Jinjector/README.md

 **Connection Setup**: Every time the infected Joomla module is used, it attempts to establish a connection to your IP and port.

 ## ⚡️ Reverse Shell Code
-The reverse shell code injected is a simple PHP payload, designed to open a connection to the specified IP and port.
+The reverse shell code injected is just a proof of concept, designed to open a connection to the specified IP and port.
 You can modify the payload if needed for specific testing purposes (backdoor.php file)
+I used the <a href="https://github.com/pentestmonkey/php-reverse-shell">pentestmonkey php reverse shell</a>

 ## 🧩 Contributing
 We welcome contributions!
 Please follow these steps: